Axway/open-banking-docs/content/en/docs/Validation/openid-certification.md

 ### Getting Central Directory information

-It is important to run the test to get the following information:
+It is important to run the test to get the following information from Central Directory:

-* Client ID : new TPP client ID to register
+* Client ID : Central Directory client ID to register
 * RSEAL – message certificate (cert and key) – used for JWKS .
 * BRCAC – transport certificate – used for MTLS comunication